Stockholm summer of sport

 Sweden might have made a name for itself with meatballs and efficiently designed flat pack furniture, but there’s a lot more to this country than the mighty Ikea chain.
 The capital is filled with beautiful architecture and the people responsible for the surge of ‘Scandi cool’, and it also just so happens to host some world-class athletic events.
 This summer, Stockholmers will be running, swimming and cycling all over their gorgeous city – so here’s our pick of the best three races.

-It’s called the ‘Midnight Race’ in English, and 16 August 2014 will mark the 33rd birthday of this insanely popular run.
-Thousands of competitors dressed in neon yellow ‘Midnattsloppet’ t-shirts set off just after the late summer sunset at 10pm, navigating a 10km course around trendy Södermalm.
+It’s called the ‘Midnight Race’ in English, August 2018 will mark the 37th birthday of this insanely popular run.
+Thousands of competitors dressed in neon yellow ‘Midnattsloppet’ t-shirts set off just after the late summer sunset at 9pm, navigating a 10km course around trendy Södermalm.

 As you can imagine, it’s quite a spectacle.
 That’s probably why 200,000 people turn out to watch each year, shouting encouragement at the runners, stomping their feet and revelling in the festival atmosphere.
 There’s music, fancy dress contests, and partying well after sunrise.
 Head to the Zinkensdamms IP sports ground on Ringvägen to catch the start of the race.